 - 1. If the student-athlete or his/her parent(s)/guardian(s) are dissatisfied with the decision rendered by the athletic director or administrator, they may appeal the decision by contacting the school within five (5) school days after receipt of the letter. - 2.
 The athletic director or building administrator and, if appropriate, the head coach of the sport involved, shall schedule a meeting as soon as possible to discuss the issue.
 The student-athlete must attend and may be accompanied by parent(s) or guardian(s) at the meeting with the athletic director or administrator and coach.
-The student-athlete will have an opportunity to present evidence and challenge evidence presented against him/her at this meeting. - 3.
-The athletic director or building administrator shall notify the student-athlete and his/her parent(s)/guardian(s) of the decision following this meeting. - 4.
-The parent(s), guardian(s) or athlete may appeal this decision in writing to the superintendent of schools within five (5) days after the decision of the athletic director or building administrator.
-The superintendent or superintendent's designee will, within five (5) school days of receipt of the written appeal, arrange a meeting between the appropriate parties to review the suspension.
-This meeting will be conducted by the superintendent or superintendent's designee.
+The student-athlete will have an opportunity to present evidence and challenge evidence presented against him/her at this meeting.

-At this meeting the student-athlete will be provided the opportunity to present evidence on his/her behalf and to challenge evidence that has been presented.
-A summary of the meeting, including the decision made, will be put in writing by the person conducting the meeting and a copy sent to the athlete and his/her parents within three (3) school days after the meeting has been held.

-5. The school shall consider this decision final.
+- 3. The athletic director or building administrator shall notify the student-athlete and his/her parent(s)/guardian(s) of the decision following this meeting. - At this meeting the student-athlete will be provided the opportunity to present evidence on his/her behalf and to challenge evidence that has been presented.
+A summary of the meeting, including the decision made, will be put in writing by the person conducting the meeting and a copy sent to the athlete and his/her parents within three (3) school days after the meeting has been held. - 4.
+The school shall consider this decision final.